VITA last update May 19, 2024

 SUBJECTS TAUGHT

-Economic history, entrepreneurship, small business, organizational behavior, transactional analysis, operations management, systems analysis, management information systems, control, business policy and transactional analysis, Texas Tech University, University of Louisiana—Lafayette, Georgia Southern University, Troy State University—Europe (now Troy University)
+Economic history, systems management, entrepreneurship, small business, organizational behavior, quantitative methods in business, operations management, management information systems, control, business policy, transactional analysis

-Taught Eco 133, a sophomore economic history weed-out course, two courses per semester during the fall and spring semesters at Texas Tech University during 1966-1969 as a part-time instructor, paid $3300 per year, while working on a doctoral degree in business, majoring in management science, minoring in economics, taking doctoral courses in all business fields.
+Taught Eco 133, American Economic History, two courses per semester, during the fall and spring semesters at Texas Tech University during 1966-1969 as a part-time instructor.
+Paid way through doctoral program with $3300 salary per academic year as a part-time instructor, while taking a full load of courses each semester working on doctor’s degree in business, majoring in management science, minoring in economics, taking doctoral courses in all business fields

 ADMINISTRATIVE EXPERIENCE